githubtraining/continuous-delivery-azure/responses/08_test.md

 1. On the right hand side, click **Labels** or the gear next to it
 2. Select the label titled **stage**

+---

+I'll respond when you apply a label to this pull request.